sufiyan-syed0921/market-validation-fsy/product_reviews/README.md

 # Product Review Data Processing & Analysis

-The primary objective of this segment of the research is to gain insights toward RQ1:
+The primary objective of this segment is to gain insights toward RQ1:

-*Understand whether users of flight simulation yokes perceive feel, smoothness, and precision issues in current market offerings*.
+*What value do users of competitors place on the feel, smoothness, and precision of a flight yoke relative to other features?​*

-Our primary method to acheive this goal involved a qualitative analysis of product reviews on online retail websites selling the yokes.
-Additionally in a survey we administered after this analysis, we included a question to ask directly users of these yokes if they have any issues with the features described in RQ1 (See full survey work here: LINK).
+Our primary method to answer this question involved a qualitative analysis of product reviews on online retail websites that sell the competitors.
+Additionally, in a survey we administered after this analysis, we included a question to ask directly users of these yokes if they have any issues with the features described in RQ1 (See survey work here: [Survey Data Processing & Analysis](https://github.com/sufiyan-syed0921/market-validation-fsy/tree/main/survey)).

 Read each section below for more details on the data collection and analysis workflow:

 ## Data Collection & Management

-### Webscraping Program (LINK to file)
+### Webscraping Program (LINK)

-To start the data collection process, I designed a program using a python notebook to scrape raw html code for any product review on the page of the inputed URL.
-In our case the majority of the reviews I scraped originated from Amazon, which limits the amount of reviews per page to 10.
-For this reason, this program needed to be ran on each page of reviews available on the given retailer website.
+To begin the data collection process, I wrote a Python program to scrape the raw HTML code from a user-input URL of product listings on retailer websites, including product reviews.
+In our case, the majority of reviews were sourced from Amazon, which limits the number of reviews displayed per page to 10.
+As a result, the program needed to be run on each available review page for the given retailer.

-The program extracts details such as the reviewer name, star rating, review title, review date, purchase verification, and the review text for further analysis.
+The program extracts key details such as the reviewer's name, star rating, review title, review date, purchase verification status, and the review text for further analysis.

 #### Dependencies